The Monastir Project

 I spent much of 2019 researching in archives through the National Library of Israel, and working with friends on the ground in Macedonia to find songs that are unique to the Monastir community that once existed.
 Some of the songs are in Macedonian and reference Jewish life from long ago, and others are traditional Ladino songs, some of which have never been recorded in song form before.

-It is the largest project I have launched in my career—spanning 3 countries and dozens of musicians!
-It will take about a year to complete.
-Since the project launched in January 2020, We have already recorded a children’s school in Bitola, an opera singer in Skopje, and several beloved musicians in greater Macedonia and Israel (see Update 1 below).
+It is the largest project I have launched in my career—spanning multiple countries and dozens of musicians!
 On a shoestring budget, phase 1 of the project costs approximately $50,000, which includes recording and production, travel between countries with several musicians (before COVID-19 broke out), documentation, and more.
-When we’re done recording (target is the end of 2020), we’ll have a unique musical homage to Jewish Monastir, and musicians across borders - Jews, Christians and Muslims- who will come together to present the music at various international music festivals when live performances are possible again (phase 2).
+When we’re done recording (target is the spring of 2021), we’ll have a unique musical homage to Jewish Monastir, and musicians across borders - Jews, Christians and Muslims- who will come together to present the music at various international music festivals when live performances are possible again (phase 2).
 In the meantime, proceeds from music sales will go back to the many wonderful volunteer projects happening in Bitola to preserve Jewish history, such as restoration of the old Jewish cemetery that still stands there (phase 3).

 There is still much work to be done to raise awareness of this beautiful community.
 With your help, we can complete this project that, through music and intercultural dialogue, will bring so many different people together to celebrate Jewish Monastir.